bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### Downloading a large contig

-Normally using a '-rettype' set to 'gb' when retrieving any file designated as a contig will retrieve the file without a sequence, but with the CONTIG section containing a join() statement describing how the sequence is built from smaller fragments.
+Normally using a `-rettype` set to *gb* when retrieving any file designated as a contig will retrieve the file without a sequence, but with the CONTIG section containing a `join()` statement describing how the sequence is built from smaller fragments.

-You should set '-rettype' to 'gbwithparts' to get the full sequence with all of its features.
+You should set `-rettype` to `gbwithparts` to get the full sequence with all of its features.

 ```perl